Lady Gaga: Philanthropy

 After declining an invitation to appear on the single "We Are the World 25 for Haiti", because of rehearsals for her tour, to benefit victims of the 2010 Haiti earthquake, Gaga donated the proceeds of her January 2010 Radio City Music Hall concert to the country's reconstruction relief fund.
 All profits from her online store that day were also donated, and Gaga announced that $500,000 was collected for the fund.
 Hours after the 2011 Tōhoku earthquake and tsunami hit Japan, Gaga tweeted a link to Japan Prayer Bracelets.
 All revenue from a bracelet she designed in conjunction with the company was donated to relief efforts; these raised $1.5 million.
 In June 2011, Gaga performed at MTV Japan's charity show in Makuhari Messe, which benefited the Japanese Red Cross.

 In 2012, Gaga joined the campaign group Artists Against Fracking.
 That October, Yoko Ono gave Gaga and four other activists the LennonOno Grant for Peace in Reykjavík, Iceland.
 The following month, Gaga pledged to donate $1 million to the American Red Cross to help the victims of Hurricane Sandy.
 Gaga has also contributed to the fight against HIV and AIDS, focusing on educating young women about the risks of the disease.
 In collaboration with Cyndi Lauper, Gaga joined forces with MAC Cosmetics to launch a line of lipstick under their supplementary cosmetic line, Viva Glam.
 Sales have raised more than $202 million to fight HIV and AIDS.

 In April 2016, Gaga joined Vice President Joe Biden at the University of Nevada, Las Vegas to support his It's On Us campaign as he traveled to colleges on behalf of the organization, which has seen 250,000 students from more than 530 colleges sign a pledge of solidarity and activism.
 Two months later, Gaga attended the 84th Annual US Conference of Mayors in Indianapolis where together with the Dalai Lama she talked about the power of kindness and how to make the world a more compassionate place.

 In April 2020, Gaga curated the televised benefit concert, One World: Together at Home, a collaboration with Global Citizen to benefit the World Health Organization's COVID-19 Solidarity Response Fund.
 The special raised $127 million, which according to Forbes "puts it on par with the other legendary fundraiser, Live Aid, as the highest grossing charity concert in history."
-In recognition of her activism for the Black Lives Matter movement during the 2020 George Floyd protests, Gaga received the Yolanda Denise King High Ground Award from the King Center's Beloved Community Awards in January 2021.
+In recognition of her activism for the Black Lives Matter movement during the 2020 George Floyd protests, Gaga received the King Center's Yolanda Denise King High Ground Award in January 2021.
 In her acceptance speech, she denounced racism and white supremacy and addressed her social responsibility as a high-profile artist and white woman.